sekoyo/universal-react/README.md

 - [Redux](https://rackt.github.io/redux/)
 - Hot reloading
 - Title, meta, css, and scripts overridable by each component [react-helmet](https://github.com/nfl/react-helmet)
-- Universal data fetching/rehydration on the client [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) (and mocking)
+- Universal data fetching/rehydration on the client [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch)
 - No other templating engines - React from root down
 - 404 and redirect handling
+- Shared app config
 - [Webpack](https://webpack.github.io) and [Babel](https://babeljs.io)

-As you're more than likely to want to style your app you can also import scss (see `App.js`).
-It's easy to add css, less, or whatever you like using a webpack loader.
+Since there are so many opinions on how to use css (vanilla, sass, less, react css modules etc) I've left it up to you.

 ## Install & run